mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 ## Is it riskier to be a bootstrapped founder or a big tech employee?

+This year has changed my perspective on being a founder.

-I always felt like the entrepreneurial path was highly risky, but, if all else failed, I could go get another job at another Google or Microsoft.
+I always felt like the entrepreneurial path was highly risky, but, if all else failed, I could always get a job at Google or someplace like it.
 After seeing layoffs for the last year at most tech companies, I feel like my safety net disappeared.

-Instead of feeling panicked to be without a fallback plan, I feel like I actually took the lower-risk path.
+Instead of feeling panicked to be without a fallback plan, I feel relieved that I quit my old job when I did.

 If I continued as an employee and got laid off in the middle of a down economy, what's my fallback?
 Spending months on job applications and phone screens where I'm competing with thousands of other desperate candidates with similar skills?

-If TinyPilot were to go bankrupt tomorrow, my fallback is to start another company.
-There's always risk in starting a new company, but I'd feel good about my odds because I've had the last six years to practice.
+If TinyPilot were to go bankrupt tomorrow, I have a fallback.
+I could start another company.
+Any new business is risky, but I'd feel good about my odds of eventually landing on another success because I've had the last six years to practice.

 ---